-Students in the MS ENE program can concentrate in Water Quality, Treatment and Infrastructure, Integrated Site Remediation, or Multidisciplinary Environmental Engineering.
+Students in the MS Environmental Engineering program can concentrate in Water Quality, Treatment and Infrastructure, Integrated Site Remediation, or Multidisciplinary Environmental Engineering.

 Environmental engineers are essential participants in the planning, design and construction of waste water and potable water treatment plants, solid waste disposal systems, site remediation and emission control measures, and other similar projects.
 Major corporations, government agencies, private consulting and construction firms, and universities are just some of the organizations that employ environmental engineers.